Waste sorting

 Waste sorting is the process by which waste is separated into different elements.
 Waste sorting can occur manually at the household and collected through curbside collection schemes, or automatically separated in materials recovery facilities or mechanical biological treatment systems.
 Hand sorting was the first method used in the history of waste sorting.
-Until now this method is still used.

 Waste can also be sorted in a civic amenity site.

-"Waste segregation" means dividing waste into dry and wet.
+Waste segregation is the division of waste into dry and wet.
 Dry waste includes wood and related products, metals and glass.
 Wet waste typically refers to organic waste usually generated by eating establishments and are heavy in weight due to dampness.
-Waste segregation is different from waste sorting.
-Waste segregation is the grouping of waste into different categories.
-Each waste goes into its category at the point of dumping or collection, but sorting happens after dumping or collection.
+With segregation, each form of waste goes into its category at the point of dumping or collection, but sorting happens after dumping or collection.
 Segregation of waste ensures pure, quality material.
 Sorting on the other hand will end up producing impure materials with less quality.

+These days, automatic waste segregators are gaining popularity and are already being used in many parts of the world like Australia.